johncyprus/jest-enzyme-mini-sprint/README.md

 You will be testing SearchSplash, a front-end image-search application, as you examine the application's behavior and implement various ways of asserting those behaviors.

+- [ ] Clone the `student` branch of this repo to your local machine.

 - [ ] To initialize a package.json file, from the root directory, run the command: `npm install`

 - [ ] Start your server by running the command: `npm start`